Saad-Khan-Ghori/PixelQuest-/README.md

 # PixelQuest-
-A game created using C++ and a GUI framework that we havent decided as of now
+A 2-D Platformer game created using C++ and raylib